gautamankoji/DBMS-LAB-IV-SEM/Excersise_08_Looping/Loops-&-Error-Handling.md

 # Exercise – 8

-## Program development using WHILE LOOPS, numeric FOR LOOPS, nested loops using ERROR Handling, BUILT –IN Exceptions, USE defined Exceptions, RAISE- APPLICATION ERROR.
+## Program development using WHILE LOOPS, numeric FOR LOOPS, nested loops using ERROR Handling, BUILT –IN Exceptions, USE defined Exceptions, RAISE- APPLICATION ERROR

 ```sql
 DECLARE